 Step 4: Sealing & Storing the Pickles

-- Seal the jar and store in the fridge immediately.
+- Seal the jar and store it in the fridge immediately.

 - Best flavour after 1 week.